abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 now—in pretty much the same place as the current leak we are having.
 Ajahn simply kept on giving the talk.
 It wasn’t as if nothing was happening, but the new leak became part of the talk’s theme of unexpectedness and uncertainty.
-I think he titled the talk “The Greater Discourse on the Hole in the Ceiling.”
+I think we titled the talk “The Greater Discourse on the Hole in the Ceiling.”
 The title alone made it memorable.

-A little drip like that may look like a minor issue, but people who understand construction even a bit know that if there’s a little drip inside, there’s a hole someplace on the outside.
+A little drip like that may look like a minor issue, but if there’s a little drip inside, there’s a hole someplace on the outside.
 Maybe there’s a hole underneath a shingle and the water is getting in and flowing down into the rafters.
-And the hole could be anywhere—it could be twenty feet away from where the water is dripping into the hall.
+The hole could be anywhere—it could be twenty feet away from where the water is dripping into the hall.
 That water is coming down and it’s taking the path of least resistance.
 Maybe it hits a two-by-four and goes a different direction, then twenty feet later it hits another two-by-four.
 Meanwhile, inside the room here, the leak looks like it might be from a little hole in the ceiling that we could fix by putting a piece of tape over it.
 But a proper fix can be quite complicated, and if it’s not taken care of quickly, then it’s possible that all the water up there could saturate the drywall ceiling boards and the whole ceiling could collapse.
 So even what looks like a little drip can be quite serious.

 This is often the case with a seemingly little issue like that.
 We can always put a towel on the floor and ignore the drip, or use a bucket temporarily as we’ve done right now.
-But the wise thing to do is to investigate what’s wrong and come up with an appropriate plan to fix it.
+But the wise thing to do is investigate what’s wrong and come up with an appropriate plan to fix it.
-That could mean finding its root cause and fixing it ourselves, or calling in a professional to help with the job.
+That could mean finding its root cause and fixing it ourselves, or calling in a professional to help.

-The same is true in living the holy life, in our meditation practice and in developing Dhamma.
+The same is true in living the holy life, in our meditation practice, and in developing Dhamma.
 There might be something on the surface, manifesting in our behavior or attitudes—something that we notice but others don’t.
 Or maybe other people notice something about us, but we don’t notice it ourselves.
 It could be minor.
 But if there is some